ayrt-n/odin-facebook-clone/README.md

 - User show page contains profile information, photo, and Posts
 - User index page lists all Users which are not friends of the current User and buttons for sending Friend Requests
 - Ability to sign in using Github OmnuAuth
-- Welcome email when new users sign up
+- Welcome email when new users sign up, delivered via Twilio SendGrid

 Beyond the basic requirements, I implemented a number of the suggested extra credit features and some of my own ideas:
 - Using Active storage and AWS S3, Users are able to upload photos to their profile or include photos in Posts